iangilman/angry-mob/README.md

 * Tags
 * State
 * Owner
+* Focus title on new issue
+* User pages
+* Only show 10 most recent issues on front page
 * Standard function for figuring out if an API call was successful, etc.
 * Other login methods (Facebook, email)
 * When you sign out, clean out the whole session